-If you believed the stock price of a company was going to increase, for example, you could buy stock in the company.
-If you buy 100 shares at €30 — risking €3,000 in the trade — and the price rises to €35 per share, you could sell the shares for a €500 profit, minus any brokerage costs.
+If you believe the stock price of a company is going to increase, for example, you could buy shares of the company.
+If you buy 100 shares at €30 — risking €3,000 in the trade — and the price rises to €35 per share, you could sell the shares for a €500 profit, less any brokerage costs.
 In this case, you’d have grown your initial €3,000 capital to €3,500 — a decent return of almost 17%.

 Options can protect your portfolio from losses

-Investors often use put options to safeguard their stocks against a fall in the share price.
+Investors in Ireland often use put options to safeguard their stocks against a fall in the share price.
 This is what’s known as hedging.

 Say the current stock price for a company is €50.
 If you think it could fall in the future, you could purchase a put option to sell them for €50 each at a later date.
-If the price of the shares fall in the future, the writer of the option is required to buy them from you.
+If the price of shares falls as you predicted, the writer of the option is required to buy them from you.
 If the stock price rises, the option is simply not exercised and expires worthless.

 With this strategy, the most you lose is the premium you initially paid, because you’re not actually obligated to sell your shares.